HL7/US-Core/input/pagecontent/general-requirements.md

 FHIR profiles use [slicing] when a coded element is a repeating element, and a particular ValueSet is desired for at least one of the repeats.
 This is a special case where a *required* ValueSet binding is used to differentiate the repeat.
 In this guide, the minimum cardinality for these 'slices' is set to 0 so that other codes are allowed when no suitable code exists in the ValueSet (equivalent to  Extensible Binding below). *Note that slicing by valueset does not affect the over the wire structure or validation of instances of these resources.*  The example in Figure 2 below illustrates this structure for the repeating `DocumentReference.category` element:

 - This structure allows 0..\* concept(s) from the *required* ValueSet.
-- This structure, by being 0..\*, allows servers to send concepts, not in the required ValueSet.
+- By being 0..\*, thie structure permits servers to send concepts not in the required ValueSet.

   {% include img.html img="Must_Support_DocumentReference_category.png" caption="Figure 2: US Core DocumentReference.category" %}

 #### Extensible Binding for Coded Elements

 [Extensible Binding]  means that one of the codes from the specified ValueSet **SHALL** be used if an applicable concept is present.
 If no suitable code exists in the ValueSet, alternate code(s) may be provided.
-For `CodeableConcept`, which permits multiple codings and a text element, this rule applies to *at least* one of the codings, and if only text is available and <span class="bg-success" markdown="1">it has no conceptual overlap to the bound coded values</span><!-- new-content -->, then just text may be used.
+For `CodeableConcept`, which permits multiple codings and a text element, this rule applies to *at least* one of the codings.
+If only text is available and <span class="bg-success" markdown="1">it has no conceptual overlap with the bound coded values</span><!-- new-content -->, then just text may be used.

-The [US Core AllergyIntolerance Profile] illustrates the extensible binding rules for CodeableConcept datatype.
+The [US Core AllergyIntolerance Profile] illustrates the extensible binding rules for the CodeableConcept datatype.
 The `AllergyIntolerance.code` element has an extensible binding to the VSAC ValueSet "Common substances for allergy and intolerance documentation including refutations" Allergy.
 When claiming conformance to this profile:

 - US Core Responders **SHALL** provide:
-  - a code from this valueset in `AllergyIntolerance.code.code` *if the concept exists* in the ValueSet
+  - A code from this valueset in `AllergyIntolerance.code.code` *if the concept exists* in the ValueSet
-  - or an alternative code *if the concept does not exist* in the ValueSet
+  - Or an alternative code *if the concept does not exist* in the ValueSet
-  - or text in `AllergyIntolerance.code. text' if only text is available.
+  - Or text in `AllergyIntolerance.code. text' if only text is available.
 - US Core Requestors **SHALL** be capable of processing the code in `AllergyIntolerance.code.code` or text in `AllergyIntolerance.code.text`

   {% include img.html img="Must_Support_AllergyIntolerance_code.png" caption="Figure 3: US Core AllergyIntolerance.code" %}